China says price hike in anti-COVID medical supplies to India due to import of raw materials | Business

 Though the state-run airline said it is reviewing its plans to restore the flights, it is yet to do so.

 According to freight forwarders in Shanghai, Sichuan Airlines has announced plans to restore three of its freight flights from Chongqing and Xian to Delhi from May 17.
-"We are concerned about the epidemic situation in India and we feel for what the Indian people are going through.
-China is one of the first countries to offer help and support help to India," Hua said.
+"We are following reports on the situation in India and sympathise with the sufferings of the Indian people.
+China was one of the first countries to offer support and assistance to India", Hua said.

-She said the Chinese government has been guiding and encouraging the Chinese companies to facilitate India's procuring epidemic prevention materials.
+"Since the outbreak of the new wave of the epidemic in India, the Chinese government has been encouraging and guiding Chinese enterprises to work in a cooperative manner to facilitate India's purchase of all kinds of anti-epidemic supplies," she said.

-"Many Chinese companies and NGOs are providing help to India in their own ways.
-To my knowledge, the relevant Chinese authorities have provided assistance in customs clearance and transport for India to bring materials from China to India," Hua said.
+"Many Chinese companies and civil institutions are taking actions and providing various kinds of assistance to the Indian side in their own ways", she said.

-Giving details of the materials procured by India recently, she said in April, China exported to India over 26,000 ventilators and Oxygen concentrators, over 15,000 monitors, and nearly 3,800 tonnes of medicine materials and drugs.
+Giving details of the materials procured by India recently, she said In April, China exported to India over 26,000 ventilators and oxygen concentrators, over 15,000 patient monitors and nearly 3,800 tonnes of medicinal materials and medicines.

-Chinese companies have received orders from India for more than 70,000 oxygen concentrators and are stepping up their production for early delivery, she said.
+Chinese companies have received Indian orders for over 70,000 oxygen concentrators and are working around the clock to deliver them as soon as possible, she said.

+In addition, India has a strong demand for vaccines raw materials including auxiliary materials, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)